CD-i FAQ 2020 | Back to Index

 Apart from the Digital Video extension (and if you want to count the modem that was part of the CD-Online CD-i/Internet kit and the KeyControl external keyboard), in practice there were no additional extensions available for regular consumer CD-i players.
 Various extensions were available for professional/authoring CD-i players, mostly used for CD-i development (see section 7).

 1.8 What's a Base Case player and a Base Case disc?

 Every CD-i disc or CD-i player which conforms to the minimal demands as set by the Green Book is called Base Case.
 This means that a Base Case title plays on every CD-i player, and that a Base Case player will play only Base Case discs.
 When a title uses an extension to the standard specification, such as implementing Digital Video, it is no longer considered a Base Case title, since it is not ensured that this disc will play on all players.
-It must however be able to start up and display a message.
+It must however be able to start up and display a message indicating the required extension.

 1.9 Does CD-i support Full Screen video?

 The basic CD-i specification allows a CD-i player to display full screen animations in 128 colors over a 16.7 million color background, or play partial screen moving video in a lower framerate in 16.7 million colors, both with accompanying sound.
 However, these capabilities are extended when a Digital Video cartridge is placed in the player.
 In this case, the player is able to display full-screen, full moving 30 fps video in 16.7 million colors in up to 384x280 (non-interlaced only) resolution, according to the MPEG-1 standard.
 Although Digital Video is not a part of CD-i's basic specification, it is generally considered to be a "must-have" extension to a CD-i player since it adds an enormous audiovisual performance boost to the system.
 Digital Video is specified as an optional extension in chapter 9 of the Green Book.